Valdes-Tresanco-MS/gmx_MMPBSA/docs/howworks.md

 gmx_MMPBSA functioning can be divided into 3 parts as shown in figure 1.
-In the first part, `Preparation`, the topologies and trajectories are generated, among other elements depending on the calculations, such as the mutants for the alanine or glycine scanning or the interaction residues during decomposition analysis.
+In the first part, `Preparation`, the topologies and trajectories are generated, among other elements depending on the calculations, such as the mutants for the alanine/glycine scanning or the list of interacting residues during decomposition analysis.
 In the second part, `Calculation`, the binding free energies and/or entropies are estimated using the selected models.
 Finally, in the last step `Analysis`, the results can be analyzed by using the graphical user interface `gmx_MMPBSA_ana`.

 <figure markdown="1">